Jumio/mobile-sdk-ios/README.md

 In this case, it is also necessary to include the following post-install hook in your Podfile:

 ```
-# mandatory for all functionalities that include liveness (iProov)
 post_install do |installer|
   installer.pods_project.targets.each do |target|
     if ['DatadogSDK'].include? target.name